JobWeb blog

 Which one-meeting-type scheduler fits my workflow better?

+Use Google Calendar if you already live in Google Calendar, want Google Meet, and prefer fewer tools.
 Use Calendly if you want a more polished booking experience, easier sharing, or expect to upgrade later for more event types, integrations, reminders, or automation.
+For most job seekers who already use Google Calendar, start there.
+Switch to Calendly only if the booking experience itself becomes a problem.

-- Length: 30 minutes
+• Length: 30 to 45 minutes

-- Availability: 2 to 4 days per week
+• Availability: 2 to 4 days per week

-- Minimum notice: same day or next day, depending on how much prep time you need
+• Minimum Notice: same day or next day, depending on how much prep time you need

 Avoid 15-minute meetings as your default.
 They can work for quick recruiter screens, but they are usually too short for useful networking or referral conversations.
+Some headhunters actually preferr longer calls than the quick name grab and pulse-check.

 Only offer times you actually want booked